Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Action on Hilbert schemes

 In particular, we have an action of $\Wnc{1}(S)$ on $V(S)$, which descends to a faithful action of $W_{\uparrow\mathrel{\mspace{-2mu}}\downarrow,\red}^{(1)}$ by Lemma~\ref{lem:Heis-faithful}.

-\begin{remark} By Lemma~\ref{lem:strong-Hecke-equiv}, any two-sided $S$-weak Hecke pattern which is $S$-strong on the right is automatically $S$-strong on the left.
+\begin{remark} By Lemma~\ref{lem:strong-Hecke-equiv}, any two-sided $S$-weak Hecke pattern which is $S$-strong on the left is automatically $S$-strong on the right.
 In particular, the action of $\Wcn{r}(S)$ always has central charge $r=0$ and lifts to the action of $\Wnn{0}(S)$.
 However, we expect that one can obtain actions of $\Wcn{r}(S)$ with non-zero central charge out of Hecke patterns living in other hearts of $D^b Coh(S)$. \end{remark}